HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-cs, --chunkSize` Amount of frames cached before clearing (Higher chunk size lowers render time, but increases RAM usage).
 Default: 64

+`-c, --cores` Amount of cores to use for rendering and export.
+WARNING: RAM usage scales with number of cores!
+Default: All cores

 `-v, --video` Additionally creates a video (.mp4) from image sequence.
 Default: False"

 `-va, --videoAudio` Additionally creates a video (.mp4) from image sequence and audio.
 Default: False"